arodez/AI-Assessment/README.md

 - AI assistance is **expected and required** — using it well is the whole point.
 - Everything the AI claims, you verify.
 Reporting an AI-hallucinated "bug" or shipping unverified code counts **against** you.
 - Time boxes are honest limits.
 Unfinished is acceptable; undocumented is not.

-## For evaluators

-Grading materials (planted-bug keys, review protocols, trap datasets) live in [`evaluator/`](evaluator/). **Do not distribute that folder to candidates** — when publishing this repo for a cohort, delete `evaluator/` or keep it in a separate private repo.